SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 <br>

-It turns out that the *maximum* F1-Score on the test set is found when applying a k value of 5 - which is exactly what we started with, so nothing needs to change!
+It turns out that the *maximum* F1-Score on the test set is found when applying a k value of 5 - which is exactly what we started with, so nothing needs to change.

 ___
 <br>